Cold Heart (Pnau remix): Critical reception

+Accolades

 In 2022, "Cold Heart (Pnau remix)" won an award in the category for the Collaboration of the Year at the American Music Awards and the Top Dance/Electronic Song at the Billboard Music Awards.
 It was nominated for the Song of the Year at the Brit Awards, the Most Performed Work at the Ivor Novello Awards and the Best Collaboration and Song of the Year at the MTV Video Music Awards.
 In 2023, the song received nominations for the Best Collaboration and Dance Song of the Year at the iHeartRadio Music Awards.
 Billboard and Los Angeles Times included "Cold Heart (Pnau remix)" in their year-end lists of the best songs for 2021.
+John and Lipa were further recognised as the "Hitmakers of the Year" by the American magazine Variety in 2022, for the charting success of their collaboration on the charts.
 During the summer of 2022, the song was ranked as the 19th most-streamed song on Spotify worldwide.
 On the year-end lists, it was ranked as the sixth and seventh most-streamed song on Spotify and Apple, respectively.
 The song was also the most "shazamed" song of the year on Shazam worldwide of that year.
-John and Lipa were further recognised as the "Hitmakers of the Year" by the American magazine Variety in 2022, for the charting success of their collaboration on the charts.

 Commercial performance

-In the United Kingdom, "Cold Heart (Pnau remix)" debuted at number 33 on the UK Singles Chart in the issue dated 26 August 2021.
-The song reached number one, having spent three consecutive weeks at number 2, with sales of 64,000, including 5.9 million streams and 5,000 copies on limited edition CD single, in its ninth week on the chart on 21 October.
-It represented Lipa's third chart-topping single in the UK, after "New Rules" (2017) and "One Kiss" (2018), and John's eighth and first in 16 years, since he was featured artist on American rapper 2Pac's posthumous single Ghetto Gospel (2005).
+In the United Kingdom, "Cold Heart (Pnau remix)" debuted at number 33 on the UK singles chart in the issue dated 26 August 2021.
+The song reached number one, having spent three consecutive weeks at number two, with sales of 64,000, including 5.9 million streams and 5,000 copies on limited edition CD single, in its ninth week on the chart on 21 October.
+It represented Lipa's third chart-topping single in the UK, after "New Rules" (2017) and "One Kiss" (2018), and John's eighth and first in 16 years, since he was featured artist on American rapper 2Pac's posthumous single "Ghetto Gospel" (2005).
 John also became the first solo artist to achieve a top 10 single in six different decades, spanning from the 1970s to the 2020s.
-In April 2022, the song received double platinum certification from the British Phonographic Industry (BPI) for shifting more than 1,200,000 units in the UK.
+In April 2023, the song received triple platinum certification from the British Phonographic Industry (BPI) for shifting more than 1,800,000 units in the UK.
 In Australia, "Cold Heart (Pnau remix)" reached number one on the ARIA Singles Chart for 10 consecutive weeks as well as number one on the New Zealand Singles Chart in New Zealand.
-The song marked Lipa's first chart-topping single in Australia as well as John's first one since "Something About the Way You Look Tonight"/"Candle in the Wind 1997" in 1997.
-Also in 2022, it garnered a quadruple certification from the Recorded Music New Zealand (RMNZ) in New Zealand and a septuple platinum award from the Australian Recording Industry Association (ARIA) in Australia for selling more than 120,000 and 490,000 units, respectively.
+The song marked Lipa's first chart-topping single in Australia as well as John's first one since "Something About the Way You Look Tonight" / "Candle in the Wind 1997" in 1997.
+Also in 2022, it garnered a sextuple platinum certification from Recorded Music New Zealand (RMNZ) in New Zealand for selling more than 180,000 units.
+In Australia, it was certified 15× Platinum by Australian Recording Industry Association (ARIA) in July 2025, for selling 1,050,000 equivalent units.